sosoyososo/DynamicLevelCache/README.md

 4. We rank score for all data calling, and with

 ## TDDO
-1. Data size as input
+1. Data size as input;
+2. Store status persistence and load;